 With half an hour played, Stoke finally posed a threat on Tom Heaton's goal from a Charlie Adam set-piece, as Walters rose inside the penalty area but headed straight at the keeper.

 Stoke finished the half strongly and would have gone into the break ahead had Walters and Diouf not blazed wide from promising positions.

 After the restart, chances were at a premium at both ends with Diouf having the best opening shortly before the hour mark.

-Burnley's defense twice failed to deal with an Adam cross, allowing the ball drop to the Senegal international, but Heaton made a fantastic save at his feet to keep the score level.
+Burnley's defence twice failed to deal with an Adam cross, allowing the ball drop to the Senegal international, but Heaton made a fantastic save at his feet to keep the scores level.

-Jason Shackell then made a timely interception to stop Diouf from converting Marko Arnautovic's low cross.
+Jason Shackell then made a timely interception to stop Diouf converting Marko Arnautovic's low cross.

 Stoke's Steven N'Zonzi threatened to break the deadlock in the closing five minutes with a speculative long-range effort, but that skewed wide to ensure the game ended a stalemate.